SimplexCC/sell-docs/source/includes/_api-types.md

 # API Types #

-We bring here a description of the common types used throught the API.
+We bring here a description of the common types used throughout the API.

 ### Integer ###